Case Studies

 A case that describes some ethics problems involved in television news coverage, especially

-using someone's likeness on the air without their permission.
+using someone's likeness on the air without permission.

 "KPAC-TV's New News Director"